Maze + Fall Fun

 - Monday, October 14: 1 - 6 p.m.

-This year's farm theme is a John Deere 9400 tractor that the farm owns.The maze has 5.4 miles of trails.
+The 2019 farm theme was a John Deere 9400 tractor that the farm owns.The maze had 5.4 miles of trails.
 When people visit the corn maze in September and October, they are provided with a map and instructions on the maze activity.
 Our maze has two entrances on the north side of the field and two emergency exits on the east and west sides.
 There is no single way in and out of the maze.
 When we have dry conditions, the maze paths are smooth enough for wheelchairs and strollers.

 Hidden inside the 10-acre cornfield are 20 fence posts.
 Each fence post is numbered and has a unique paper punch chained to it.
 When a fence post is found, guests punch the matching box on their maps.
 It takes guests, on average, 20 minutes to an hour to complete the maze.
 When all of the posts are found, guests show us their maps and receive a coupon for a free slice of Casey’s homemade-to-go pizza.